solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 I think methods like this make it easy to embed LLM enabled functionalities in Clojure applications, giving them capabilities that are normally very hard to implement using traditional methods.

+**DISCLAIMER**

+If you were to implement the above example in your application as is, you'd be sending personal data to OpenAI.
+As developers, we should always consider the larger implications.
+You can deploy models locally in your region and keep data residency and processing within the EU region for example with using [Solita's FunctionAI in UpCloud](https://www.solita.fi/news/solita-brings-functionai-to-upcloud-enabling-a-full-eu-sovereign-ai-platform/) or other service providers.

 ## Further reading

 If you're new to agentic development, [Prompt engineering 101](https://dev.solita.fi/2026/02/10/prompt-engineering-101.html) is a great starter for how to get past the first hurdles.